-There is magical bacteria that lives in our gut environment yet our microbiome can get messed up by one of five events: Antibiotics, a bout of gastroenteritis, food poisoning, parasitic infection and high stress.
+There is magical bacteria that lives in our gut environment yet our microbiome can get messed up by one of 6 events: Antibiotics, a bout of gastroenteritis, food poisoning, parasitic infection, diet high in sugars and high stress levels.
 Many people can pinpoint the onset of their gut problems by one of these events.

 They help us digest food and absorb nutrients, produce digestive enzymes and nutrients like short chain fatty acids, Vitamin A, B12 BK and Biotin, metabolize lipids, break down cholesterol, improve peristalsis and bowel transit time.
 These good bacteria manufacture three essential amino acids: tryptophan, phenylalanine and tyrosine – Critical nutrients that are the building blocks of dopamine, serotonin and melatonin (grumpy, anxious and can’t sleep)

 Bacteria can consume these nutrients before our body has a chance, contributing to malabsorption and malnutrition.
 Fat malabsorption can lead to deficiencies of Vitamins A and D which are needed to break down carbohydrates.

 Bacteria need B12 and Iron for their survival and these are the two most common deficiencies found in people with SIBO – bacteria also need calcium, magnesium, amino acids and others.
 Bacteria causing diarrhoea contributes to malabsorption and malnutrition.

 What it disturbing is how Bacteria and parasites can break through the thin walls of the small intestine: migrating to all areas of the body with the ability to cause a wide array of disruptions and far-reaching harm – Physiologically, Psychologically, Neurologically, affecting the Nervous System and Triggering Autoimmune Reactions